strefethen/vapi-express/README.md

     $ npm start

 ## Using Clarity CSS
-The app includes a base template that renders the site using the CSS from [VMware's Clarity Design System CSS](https://clarity.design).
-Simply change "extends base" to "extends claritybase" in home.pug and api.pug.
+The app includes a base template that renders the site using the CSS from [VMware's Clarity Design System](https://clarity.design).
+Note, it does not use/require Angular rather it just uses the styling from Clarity.
+To use this alternative base template simply change "extends base" to "extends claritybase" in home.pug and api.pug.